 The Submaps tab summarizes all the submap networks uploaded together and linked to the main network of this project hosted by your MINERVA instance.
 See Admin manual - Source file to learn how to upload the submaps together with the main file.

 The Submaps tab contains the Name column, and the column with the buttons invoking corresponding submaps.
 The submaps show as a pop-up window on top of the main map, and are synchronized with respect to search queries and displaying mapped experimental data.
 This means that search results and search target bubbles will be visible in the main map and the displayed submaps.
-Similarly, coloring for layouts are mirrored in the submaps (see figures below).
+Similarly, coloring for overlays are mirrored in the submaps (see figures below).

 Information bar is the topmost part of the user view, containing the Show overview button, Comment and Legend checkboxes and Clear button.
 The Clear button clears all search results currently shown in the display area.
 The remaining functionalities are detailed below.

 This button invokes a static image associated with the displayed content.
 It may be a graphics facilitating the understanding of the underlaying network, or any other visual cue that the content curator decided to present.
 The initial image displayed with the Show overview button can be linked to:

 Detailed information on how to configure Show overview images display is provided in Admin manual - Source file.